-Around the country, hotels are using technology to provide high-touch experiences for guests.
-Their goal: to understand and anticipate their needs, and by offering new conveniences and options to boost the guest experience.
+Around the country, hospitality brands are using hotel service technology to provide high-touch experiences for guests.
+Their goal: to understand and anticipate their needs and to offer new conveniences and options to boost the guest experience.

 Bill DeForrest is CEO of Spire Hospitality, a hotel management company based in Chicago.
 DeForrest says he sees some trends when it comes to the use of technology to create “wow” experiences for guests and customers.
 Using data to better anticipate and meet guest needs is a big one.

 “Our hotels have started using data to understand our guests in a more personal way, as appropriate to them and giving them control of their experience,” says DeForrest.
 “Learning how to respond and react to guest data insight is a trend that has started and will grow over the next few years.”